nav10003/otl-metromerger/README.md

 http://jackdougherty.github.io/otl-metromerger

 ## To Do
-- current version does not yet display total population of each selected polygon
-- need to insert an operation or function to sum the total values of each selected layer.feature.properties.Pop2010
-- see index.html totalPop variable (lines 27 and 47+)
 - later add additional data variables (taxable property, school districts, etc.) and improve display

 ## Notes on building this